 In the heat of the moment, your kiddo’s probably pretty hacked off.
-You asked a question, they answered so what’s up?
+You asked a question, they answered you so what’s up?
 Yeah, I’d be irritated too.

-Instead of asking, parents can request!
+Instead of asking, parents can request with a statement!
 Try: “I need you to get into the car now please.”
 (Another option: “Time to get into the car now please.”)
 With this phrasing there’s no ambiguity about what needs to be done.
 Your kiddo might say “I don’t want to” or “WHY?!”
 You can empathize in your response with “I understand, but it’s time” or “I know, we can come back another time” but there’s no changing the fact: Your kiddo needs to be in the car.

 In summary, parents: